-Interior Secretary Deb Haasatellites that has recorded land, who went to Vandenhuman and natural impacts berg to see the launch, said the on Earth's surface for decades Landsat program provides "a was launched into orbit from rich form of data" that helps California on Monday to people's everyday lives and ensure continued observations is vital in dealing with climate change.
+LOS ANGELES (AP) - according to NASA.
+The latest in a series of U.S. satellites that has recorded land, who went to Vandenhuman and natural impacts berg to see the launch, said the on Earth's surface for decades Landsat program provides "a was launched into orbit from rich form of data" that helps California on Monday to people's everyday lives and ensure continued observations is vital in dealing with climate in the era of climate change.

-"We're in the thick of the space aboard a United Launch climate crisis right now, we Alliance Atlas V rocket that see that every day - drought, lifted off from foggy Van- wildfires, hurricanes, Hurridenberg Space Force Base cane Ida that devastated parts at 11:12 a.m.
-The satellite of the South and went all the successfully separated from way up to New England," the rocket's upper stage more Haaland said during a NASA TV interview.
+Landsat 9 was carried into space aboard a United Launch climate crisis right now, we Alliance Atlas V rocket that see that every day - drought, lifted off from foggy Van- wildfires, hurricanes, Hurridenberg Space Force Base cane Ida that devastated parts at 11:12 a.m.
+The satellite of the South and went all the successfully separated from way up to New England," the rocket's upper stage more Haaland said during a NASA than an hour later.

-"Images like the ones that the U.S. Geological Sur- Landsat 9 will bring back to vey, Landsat 9 will work in us will help us tremendously tandem with a predecessor, to guide us in how we are Landsat 8, to extend a nearly approaching climate change, 50-year record of land and working to make sure that we coastal region observations can make the best decisions that began with the launch of possible, so that folks have water into the future, that we Landsat 9 will take the can grow our food into the
+A project of NASA and the U.S. Geological Sur- Landsat 9 will bring back to vey, Landsat 9 will work in us will help us tremendously tandem with a predecessor, to guide us in how we are Landsat 8, to extend a nearly approaching climate change, 50-year record of land and working to make sure that we